Microsoft Office 2019: Deployment

-Office 2019 requires Windows 10, Windows Server 2019 or macOS Mojave and later. macOS installations can be acquired from the Microsoft website or the Mac App Store.
+macOS installations can be acquired from the Microsoft website or the Mac App Store.

 For Office 2013 and 2016, various editions containing the client apps were available in both Click-To-Run (inspired by Microsoft App-V) and traditional Windows Installer setup formats.
 However, Office 2019 client apps only have a Click-to-Run installer and only the server apps have the traditional MSI installer.
 The Click-To-Run version has a smaller footprint; in case of Microsoft Office 2019 Pro Plus, the product requires 10 GB less than the MSI version of Office 2016 Pro Plus.

 Volume licensing versions of Office 2019 cannot be downloaded from Microsoft Volume Licensing Service Center and must be deployed using configuration.xml and running Office Deployment Tool (ODT) from command-line.